back button

 5. 61% of employees would consider leaving for a company that offers free meals

-More than 6 in 10 employees say they'd at least consider leaving their current company for a comparable role at a different company that offers free meals.
-Not a higher salary.
-Not a new title.
-Just lunch.
+More than six in ten employees say they'd at least consider leaving their current job for a comparable role at a company that offers free meals:

 • 11% would definitely leave